 - A. Respondents have a right to appeal the outcome of a student conduct process and/or the sanction.
 A respondent may appeal on one or more of the following grounds: - i.
 There was a material deviation from the procedures that affected the outcome of the student conduct process. - ii.
-There is new and relevant information that was unavailable at the time of the proceeding, with reasonable diligence and effort, that could materially affect the outcome. - iii.
+There is new and relevant information that was unavailable, with reasonable diligence and effort, that could materially affect the outcome. - iii.
 The sanction(s) was clearly inappropriate and/or disproportionate to the prohibited conduct for which the respondent was found in violation.